fbpx

 Let go of the mouse once you connect the line to the starting point.
 The hair will now be surrounded by a marching ants pattern to show the selection you have made.

-Once the selection has been made, navigate to Select > Select and Mask or press Alt + Control + R (Win) or Option + Command + R (Mac).
+Once you have made the selection, navigate to Select > Select and Mask or press Alt + Control + R (Win) or Option + Command + R (Mac).

 To further refine the selection, head to the Global Refinements Tab and adjust a few of the sliders to get as close to the hair as possible.